prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 #### First Party Data

-A number of adapters support taking key/value pairs as arguments, but they're all different.
+Historically, a number of adapters supported taking key/value pairs as arguments, but they were all different.
 For example:

-- RubiconProject takes `keywords`, `inventory` and `visitor` parameters
+- RubiconProject took `keywords`, `inventory` and `visitor` parameters
-- AppNexus takes `keywords` and `user`
+- AppNexus took `keywords` and `user`
-- OpenX takes `customParams`
+- OpenX took `customParams`

-This feature allows publishers a way to specify key/value data in one place where each compatible bid adapter can read it.
+First party data allows publishers to specify key/value data in one place where each compatible bid adapter can read it.

 {: .alert.alert-warning :}
 Not all bid adapters currently support reading first party data in this way, but support should increase over time.